 Some late night and early morning lows can be a bit chilly, falling to about 10ºC (50ºF) by late in the month.

 Skies can be expected to be clear or partly sunny for at least half of the month.
 In October, there are in average 11 rainy days in Lisbon, but it may less, depending on the year.
-Significant and intense rainfalls usually only occur for short periods.
-A mix of sunny and partly rainy days become more common towards the end of the month.
+Significant and intense rainfalls, when they occur, last for only short periods.
+A mix of sunny and partly rainy days become more common as November approaches.

 In October, it is best to dress in layers.
-You may be tempted to wear shorts on a few warmer days, but jeans or long pants are the preferred choice as they leave you prepared for rainy days.
+You may be tempted to wear shorts on a few warmer days, but jeans or long pants will leave you prepared for rainy and colder days.

 A sweater and a light jacket should do fine in October.
 Comfortable closed-toe shoes, or a pair of sneakers, are the best option for Lisbon’s steep paved streets.
-You might want to carry an umbrella.
+You may want to carry an umbrella for cloudy days.

 Lisbon October Events

-- Lisbon Marathon: The marathon, departing in Cascais, offers 42 km of stunning views by the river or seaside, before arriving at Parque das Nações.
-The event includes two shorter distance races: the half marathon that crosses Vasco da Gama bridge, one of the longest bridges in Europe, and the mini marathon that corresponds to the last stretch of the two races.
+- Lisbon Marathon: With the starting line in Cascais, Lisbon marathon offers 42 kilometres / 26 miles of stunning views along the waterfront to the finishing line in Lisbon.
+The event includes two shorter distance races: the Luso Half Marathon that crosses Vasco da Gama bridge, one of the longest bridges in Europe, and the Vodafone 10K, previously Vodafone Mini Marathon, that crosses 25 de Abril bridge.

-- Lisbon Fashion Week: Europe’s oldest independent fashion week presents Portuguese designers’ new collections.
+- Moda Lisboa: Europe’s oldest independent fashion week presents Portuguese designers’ new collections.

 Fun in October

 October’s mild temperatures and sunny days make it the ideal time to know Lisbon on foot.
 Ditch the maps and wander through the medieval streets of Alfama, before visiting Lisbon’s Castle.
-Explore the typical districts of Chiado and Bairro Alto, which are some of the best areas to stay in Lisbon.
+Take a look at our walking itineraries.
+Explore Lisbon’s neighbourhoods – Alfama, Baixa, Chiado, Bairro Alto and Belém, each has its own feel.

 With seven hills, Lisbon offers some stunning views from the right spots.
 Check out a list of the top 20 viewpoints in the city.
 To help you manage Lisbon’s paved steep streets, you may consider a tour on a tuk tuk.